 In order to collate the necessary programme information, a task team led by the Registry Quality Assurance team, will collate the required information from across the various sources where this is stored (including the Oracle Student System (OSS), Programme Specifications and Handbooks) and will provide support to departments to collect any information that may be contained within departmental systems, before translating this data into a structure and format which Banner can use.
 The example diagram above displays the proposed structure of the data within Banner once it has been collated.

-The project team has been working with Bioengineering as a pilot department since February 2017 to trial and inform the data collection process.
-From May 2017 four further departments will engage with the project.
-The main collection period for the majority of departments will take place between July 2017 to May 2018.
+The project team has been working with the Department of Bioengineering to trial and inform the data collection process.
+The main collection period for the majority of departments will take place between July 2017 to December 2017.